RJ333/Glyphosate_gene_richness/README.md

 ****characteristics of mothur (1.39.5)****

-mothur is written in C++. mothur looks in different directories, when it can't find a file in the input dir, but there is a pasting bug with "/" so it won't work until it is in the inputdir.
+mothur is written in C++.
+You need to set the input and output in the same command. mothur clears the values that are not set when calling `set.dir()`. mothur also looks in different directories, when it can't find a file in the input dir, but there is a pasting bug with "/" so it won't work until it is in the inputdir.

 mothur does not understand line breaks!
 There is also a command line mode and a batch mode, but I have not used those.

-I separately store the output from the `summary.seqs()`-command, which gives a good overview how your data set changes (`summary_seqs_1395_collected.txt`).

 ****memory demands****